vnijs/gitgadget/README.md

 `assign_work(...)`

 Forks the assignment repo uploaded by a faculty member or TA earlier for each student/team and creates the appropriate groups for team work.
-Requires a csv file with the structure shown above, including the students' (gitlab) passwords.
-Access to these password probably requires that student accounts were created centrally for the class/program (e.g., when running your own gitlab server).
+Requires a csv file with the structure shown above, including the students' (gitlab) private token.
+Getting access to these tokens will most likely require that student accounts are created centrally for the class/program (e.g., running your own gitlab server).

 `collect_work(...)`